monofuel/badmars/README.md

 and realtime changes.
 The backend is currently a mix of nodejs and go.
 Currently, just rapid-prototyping out the backend, however it would be a good idea to migrate everything to go (since i discovered i really like go) and have a more testable system.
+All backend services should be capable of scaling across many processes on many servers.
+In the future, the main.go program should be improved to support delegating work across many servers.
+However, services like docker swarm or kubernetes can currently be used instead to handle backend cluster orchestration.

 ### backend services:
 - web | nodejs service that provides the actual website